matteomastrogiuseppe/Multirobot-Exploration-and-Mapping/README.md

 ## Project Overview:
 Final project of the course "Design Methods for Unmanned Vehicles" of University of Trento.

 The work aims at achieving autonomous exploration and mapping in an unknown environment by deploying multiple robots, each equipped with an RGB-D camera.
-The project has been developed as a ROS (Noetic) package, developed in Python3.
-Turtlebot was used as robot model, but the core can be easily deployed to other models.
+The project has been developed as a ROS (Noetic) package, developed in Python3 and C++. _Turtlebot_ was used as robot model, but the core can be easily deployed to other models.

 Simulation general scheme: